 Step 3 To Grouting Tile- Wipe Away Excess Grout

-For wiping away excess tile grout, tip your grout float up and use it like a sponge to clear away most of the tile grout from the surface of your tiles.
+For wiping away excess tile grout, tip your grout float up and clear away most of the tile grout from the surface of your tiles.

 Step 4 To Grouting Tile- Clean Grout From the Tile Surface

-After you have finished grouting floor tiles, the surface of the tiles will haze from the drying of tile grout.
-It depends on the temperature of the room and how dry your grout mix was, for when this will happen.
-The hazing could happen in 10 minutes or an hour after grouting floor tiles.
+After grouting floor tiles, the surface of the tiles will haze from the drying tile grout.
+The temperature of the room and how you mixed the grout mix will tell when this will happen.
+The tile grout can haze anywhere from twenty minutes to an hour.

-Pay close attention because the longer you wait after the grout has dried, the harder it will be to remove the remaining tile grout.
+Be aware of when the tile grout dries because the longer you wait after the grout has dried, the harder it will be to remove.